 Chorizo and potato tacos are a common street food in Mexico.
 Mexican chorizo isn't always easy to find, so I chose to substitute ground beef.
 This potato taco recipe also makes for a delicious and super satisfying vegetarian meal - simply leave out the meat!
 I guess they would be sort of like copycat Taco Bell potato tacos then, but not totally sure because I've never had them.

-Even though I include the recipe for the chipotle lime sauce here, it's such a versatile condiment, I actually have a whole separate post dedicated to it.
-Check it out if you're not sure what to do with leftover chipotle sauce after making these tasty potato and chorizo tacos!
+Even though I include the recipe for the chipotle lime sauce here, it's such a versatile condiment, that I actually have a whole separate post dedicated to it.
+Check it out if you're not sure what to do with leftover chipotle sauce after making these tasty potato and chorizo tacos.

-Here's everything you'll need to make these quick & easy spicy potato tacos:
+Here's everything you'll need to make these quick & easy ground beef and potato tacos: